saurabhiitg/paper-notes/Distilling_the_Knowledge_in_a_Neural_Network/notes.md

 - **Gradient scaling** ensures proper learning dynamics when both objectives are used.

 This technique is widely used in **model compression, transfer learning, and efficient deployment** of deep networks in real-world applications.

+---

+This should improve readability and make the key points stand out more clearly.